CristianaDvD/but-first-bellydance/README.md

 ## Testing

 Testing kept going throughout every stage of the development.
 As I went along developing, I used the Chrome developer tools to identify and fix any problems.

+### Solved bugs

+- Buttons were not centered.
+Googled code to center Subscribe button and used for the other buttons of the website.

+- Some images in gallery were squeezing on larger devices.
+Added width and height to images in CSS to fix the issue.

+- Removed autoplay attribute from video as added standard by bootstrap code.
+Added controls instead for better UX.

+- Navigation menu was not displayed under the logo image.
+This was caused due to cancelling wrap rule as wanted to display all, logo, title and burger icon on small devices.
+Deleted style rule applied previously and decided to hide title page on small devices.

+- Text would not center in 404 page.
+This was due to missing the line between text and center words.
+Issue fixed.

+- Removed container class from div embedding body on all sections.
+This made the website responsive on xxl screens.